Being original and plagiarism

 Plagiarism is the presentation of another person's thoughts, words or images and diagrams as though they were your own.
 Plagiarism can be intentional or unintentional, but must be avoided at all times.

 When studying for a research degree (and as you continue in your research career) it is your responsibility to conduct and disseminate research results in an honest and ethical matter.
-When you prepare your IRP, ESR/A, LSR, or final thesis as well as other scientific publications and presentations during the course of your studies it is essential to bear plagiarism in mind.
+When you prepare your Early Stage Review or Assessment, Late State Research, or final thesis, as well as other publications and presentations throughout your studies, it is essential to avoid plagiarism.

 An online course on plagiarism awareness is available through the Graduate School.
 The course is compulsory, and will provide you with guidance and information about proper citation and attribution in writing.